Abla-ouh/Inception-42/README.md

 **`Service`** : In Docker Compose, a service refers to a container and its configuration settings defined in the Compose file.
 Services define how a container should be built, run, and connected to other containers.

+Here is the corresponding Docker-compose file for inception project :

 ![h](https://github.com/Abla-ouh/Inception-42/blob/main/Screen%20Shot%202023-08-07%20at%206.55.13%20PM.png)

 ### Project Directory Structure